 The main draw here is undoubtedly seeing the whales.
 Humpback whales, which are among the largest of all sea mammals, migrate from the colder waters of the Antarctic and southern Chile every year to Colombia’s Pacific coast to breed.
 They then return to give birth a year later.

 Nuquí and the nearby Playa Guachalito is one of the most popular and best places to go whale watching in Colombia.
 It is relatively easy to access, safe, and besides the whales, boasts a spectacular and nearly deserted beach.
-I made the trip to Nuqui in July 2016, and I was not disappointed.
+I made the trip to Nuquí in July 2016 and was not disappointed.
 It is one of the more unique and memorable travel experiences I have had in Colombia.

 This trip is a bit on the more adventurous side.
-Expect to be removed from civilization a bit, which by the way is part of the allure of going anyways The inland jungles in Chocó around Nuquí have also been havens for guerillas and drug traffickers, although the eco-tourist areas are quite safe.
-However, it is probably worth checking up on the situation before you go, especially if you are traveling there via Buenaventura, which has a reputation for crime and unrest.
+Expect to be removed from civilization a bit, part of the allure of going anyways.
+The inland jungles in Chocó around Nuquí have also been havens for guerillas and drug traffickers at time, although the eco-tourist areas are quite safe.
+However, it is probably worth checking up on the security situation before you go, especially if you are traveling there via Buenaventura, which has a reputation for crime and unrest.

-When is the Best Time to See the Whales in Nuquí?
+When is the Best Time to See the Whales in Nuquí, Colombia?

 The mating season technically runs from June to October, and whales will be around throughout that time.
-However, the whales will probably be most active and easier to spot in August.
+However, the best time to see the whales in Colombia’s Pacific is in August.
 I did the trip in mid-July and was told a few weeks later would have been better as they were arriving a bit later than normal.
 So if at all possible, try to shoot for visiting around mid-August when the whales should be both plentiful and active.